dams-mcda/Dams-MCDA/README.md

 **Samuel G. Roy**

-Feature Developer (Postdoctoral Researcher, Senator George J. Mitchell Center for Sustainability Solutions, University of Maine)
+Feature Developer (Assistant Professor, jointly appointed through the Senator George J. Mitchell Center for Sustainability Solutions and the School of Earth and Climate Sciences, University of Maine)

 **Involvement**

-Developed Matlab scripts for multi-rank calculation, fitness functions for network-dependent criteria, and preference weighting.
+Developed Matlab scripts for multi-dam ranking calculation (later adapted for R), fitness functions for network-dependent criteria, and multi-dam preference weighting (later adapted for R).

 **Contact**